 - Decisions – where a decision was taken by SARS.

 Top tip: Where the Request for Reasons process is used for any other reason than specified above, the Request for Reasons will be declined.

-Where the taxpayer wants to correct an error on the assessment, the Request for Correction (RFC) functionality must be utilised.
+Where the taxpayer wants to correct an error on an original assessment or during verification, the Request for Correction (RFC) functionality must be utilised.
 Any other requests for advice, complaints or follow ups on outstanding refunds must be addressed to the Contact Centre.